sudcadred/barker-browser/README.md

 * when page loading is finished, renderer method onLoad is started (last method in each renderer) and sends back info to main process using Electron IPC API (see also preload.ts)
-* these info is handled in main_ipc.ts by methods like ipcMainBodyLoaded()
+* these info messages are handled in main_ipc.ts by methods like ipcMainBodyLoaded()
 * when all 5 info messages arrive, BarkerBrowser.showBrowsersIfBodyFullyLoaded()
   starts method BarkerBrowser.showBrowsers which displays individual browser windows both in sidebar and main area
-* BrowserView objects are responsible webpage navigation and as such are independent from HTML elements, therefore resize events have to handled in a such way that BrowserView elements are always displayed inside of corresponding frames
+* BrowserView objects are responsible for webpage navigation and as such are independent from HTML elements, therefore resize events have to be handled in a such way that BrowserView elements are always displayed inside of corresponding HTML frames

 ## Why frames?
 I know it is controversial topic and not recommended for modern websites but